-Under the leadership of the Director of Education and Employment, supported by a staff compliment of 148, the Directorate of Education plays a major role in the development of St Helena.
+Under the strategic guidance of the Education Committee and supported by skilled and dedicated staff, the Education and Employment Directorate plays a major role in the development of St Helena.

 The Directorate’s key services include:

 - Provision of primary sector education for pupils from the age of 4 to 11 years at Harford, Pilling and St Paul’s Primary schools

 - Provision of secondary education for students 11 – 18 years of age at Prince Andrew School